-Implementatio n requirements 9 Likelihood of wide-scale Recommendations on how the CLNR Method DNO actions non-DNO actions deployment outcomes could be exploited further 10 DSM (DSR, GSR and EES) For those few major substations which we expect to approach capacity through 2023 (the imminent ED-1 regulatory period), we will go to the market for DSM as an alternative to network solutions.
-We expect third parties to be better placed than us to exploit additional income streams from EES, so we will explicitly rule EES in as an option for the contracted DSM service alongside DSR and GSR (but rule it out as a capital investment for our business) Develop a capability to identify DSR potential and to market and manage DSR contracts either directly or via an aggregator or supplier. a) Potential providers of "negawatts" from energy storage, or other sources, need to exploit the revenue streams we have identified in the Commercial Arrangements report, so that they may release the full value of their product.
-We expect this to bring more such providers forwards; b) EES manufacturers need to develop their products to improve their viability. this is not just about cost, but also about practical installation issues such as size, weight and noise We will always look for negawatts as a solution to power flow constraints at major sites.
-Take up will be constrained only by our customers, either in whether they continue to consume more electricity and therefore advance power flow constraints, or whether they are able and willing to offer negawatts at a competitive rate relative to the lowest cost network solution This solution is ready for deployment
+How Northern Powergrid plans to Implementatio on requirements 9 Likelihood of wide-scale Recommendations on how the Method DNO actions non-DNO actions deployment CLNR outcomes could be exploited further 10 DSM (DSR, GSR and EES) For those few major substations which we expect to approach capacity through 2023 (the RIIO-ED1 regulatory period), we will go to the market for DSM as an alternative to network solutions.
+We expect third parties to be better placed than us to exploit additional income streams from EES, so we will explicitly rule EES in as an option for the contracted DSM service alongside DSR and GSR (but are always likely to rule it out as a capital investment for our distribution business alone due to the high cost of the technology).
+Develop a capability to identify DSR potential and to market and manage DSR contracts either directly or via an aggregator or supplier. a) Potential providers of "negawatts" from energy storage, or other sources, need to exploit the revenue streams we have identified in the CLNR Commercial Arrangements report L145, so that they may release the full value of their product.
+We expect this to bring more such providers forwards; b) EES manufacturers need to develop their products to improve their viability.
+This is not just about cost, but also about practical installation issues such as size, weight and noise.
+We will always look for negawatts as a solution to power flow constraints at major sites.
+Take up will be constrained only by our customers, either in whether they continue to consume more electricity and therefore advance power flow constraints against which DSM can be considered, or whether they (or other service providers) are able and willing to offer DSM at a competitive rate relative to the lowest cost network solution.
+This solution is ready for deployment.
+The DSM learning from CLNR and other LCN fund projects will be consolidated to maximise learning in this area.
+Northern Powergrid policy and procedures are being amended to ensure DSM is always included as a potential solution in our network planning and solutions design.